datatrail-jhu/04_githubbasics/manuscript/02_creating_repos.md

 ![Creating a README](images/02_creating_repos/02_githubbasics_creating_repos-5.png)

 When you click on that link, you will be taken to a page pictured below where you can edit the text of this file and preview what it will look like on the GitHub website.
 It has been automatically filled in with the title of our repository and the optional description we entered previously.
 Feel free to add additional description.
-The README file is a markdown document so you will have to use markdown syntax for editing this document.
+The README file is a markdown document so you will have to use the markdown syntax you learned in the last course to edit this document.

 ![Editing a README](images/02_creating_repos/02_githubbasics_creating_repos-6.png)

 When you are finished editing your README file, scroll to the bottom of the page to commit your changes.
-As in the picture below, add a short description to the first box to describe what you've done.
-Usually this alone will suffice so that you don't need to add additional description in the box beneath.
+Here, GitHub automatically suggests that "Create README" is your commit messages.
+As this is informative of what you have done, you do not need to add additional text; however, you're welcome to make this commit message even more informative if you'd like.

 ![Committing changes](images/02_creating_repos/02_githubbasics_creating_repos-7.png)